mikewoodhouse/stan_on_rails/README.md

 # Stan (on Rails)
 The Trinity Oxley CC "Statistical Goldmine"
 These notes are partly for my own reference, partly with the notion that the app will at some point be passed to a younger, more handsome individual.
+Much of what is currently here is the result of an exercise to get myself familiar with Rails 6 (I was a few versions out of date) - at a slightly meta-level there's clearly much duplication: request begets query begets tabular output.
+I think there's probably a lot better way to go about this, which ought to be a lot more interesting to code...
 # Background
 The club has played since 1949.
 Unusually, perhaps, detailed records were kept from the start of matches played: scorebooks, filled in with pencil during the season, were carefully reconciled and inked-in (in fountain pen!) during the close season.
 Averages were lovingly calculated and transferred into glorious ledgers for historic data to be collated.
 Most of this acitivity was carried out by the original Secretary, one Stanley Oxley.
 # The Records